TREER00T/Social-Network/README.md

 ## Introduction

-A simple social network with socket.io and rest api
+A simple social network with socket.io and rest api in nest.js

 ## Api Schema